db-set

 Attributes

-attribute | desc | example |
+| attribute | desc | example |

 table |

 Table name | Required.
-Default: -
+Default: - |

 cols |

 List of comma-separated column names with optionally provided values to include in dataset | Optional.
-Default: -
+Default: - |

 operation |

 DbUnit operation to apply | Optional.
-Default: clean_insert other options: insert, update, refresh, delete, delete_all, truncate_table, truncate_insert |
+Default: clean_insertother options: insert, update, refresh, delete, delete_all, truncate_table, truncate_insert |

 separator |